 An A.I.-clone alone won't bring them all back.
 In the eyes of young African American youth there's no shine in baseball.
 No one raps about baseball.
 And you never see a Major Leaguer in a Ludacris or Lil' Jon video.
 There's just no image of baseball that's attractive to young African Americans around the country.

-In football and magazines, high school games are packed and signing day is huge.
+In football and basketball, high school games are packed and signing day is huge.
 In spite of the hefty pro deals high school phenom Atlanta's Chris Nelson inked with MLBs Colorado Rockies in 2004, it didn't rate anywhere near the attention fellow ATL-iens Dwight Howard and Josh Smith received when they signed pro contracts with the NBA.

 Currently, there are no Allen Iverson's in baseball with which African American youth can identify.